PostHog/posthog.com/contents/blog/aruba-hackathon.md

 ![maxai](../images/blog/aruba/max-ai.jpeg)

 That said, Max isn't immune to hallucinating solutions – or even URLs for docs that don't exist – if it doesn't know the answer.
 It's a work in progress, but we've released Max in our community as a beta.
-Drop him a DM!

 Check out the [MaxAI repo](https://github.com/PostHog/max-ai) for more info.